folazo20/pbx-group-security/content/blog/SecEducate/Feb-GDrive.md

 author   : Sophie Gray-Bickle
 status  : draft
 ---
-Needs: Image and video linked
+Needs: video linked

 # G Drive - how to avoid oversharing

+This blog discusses:
+-   The origins and main providers of cloud storage
+-   Tips for sharing files safely on G Drive
+-   Changing permissions in G Drive

 ## Cloud Storage and Sharing